 Exercise increased caution in Chile due to civil unrest.
-Read the entire Travel Advisory and Travel Alerts.

 If you decide to travel to Chile:

-U.S. citizens who travel abroad should always have a contingency plan for emergency situations.
+- Prepare a contingency plan for emergency situations.
 Review the Traveler’s Checklist.